Phalcode/gamevault-docs/docs/server-docs/setup/native.md

 pnpm install
 ```

-Your server files are now in the `dist/` folder.

 ### Step 3: Set up an .env File

-Create a .env file in the `dist/src/` directory and [configure your GameVault as desired](../configuration.md) or set them in your system/VM directly.
+Create a .env file in the cloned `gamevault-backend` directory and [configure your GameVault as desired](../configuration.md) or set them in your system/VM directly.

-Example with SQLITE:
+#### Example using SQLITE

 First create the necessary folders or just use existing ones in your config: